FavourChianumba/Portfolio-Optimisation/README.md

    python main.py
    ```

-7. Explore the results in the `dashboard/` directory
+7. Explore the results in the `dashboard/` directory or visit the [Streamlit App](https://portfolio-optimisation-dash.streamlit.app/)

 ## Detailed Setup Instructions